natt96z/cybersac/docs/source/DMCARequest.rst

     rest of their content disabled.
 Be as specific as possible with this.
-    Specify if this means adding attribution, identify specific files or content that should be removed, or if you allege the entire project is infringing, your should be specific as to why it is infringing.
+    Specify if this means adding attribution, identify specific files or content that should be removed, or if you allege the entire project is infringing, you should be specific as to why it is infringing.

 Include your contact information
     Include your name, email, physical address, and phone number.